Sexual minorities in Sri Lanka: Political parties

 It has attacked the UNP using homophobic slurs on several occasions.
 It had used homophobic slurs in parliament against the UNP whilst openly gay Mangala Samaraweera was speaking., Furthermore, during a major speech in November 2018 concerning the Constitutional Crisis Sirisena referred to the UNP using a term what was considered to be a homophobic slur by much of the media and the LGBT community, though the government denied he referred to LGBT.

 Former Prime Minister D. M. Jayaratne had stated in 2010, whilst in power, that he was 'open' for discussions with the LGBT community as long as it didn't hurt the culture of the island nation.
 The party had also taken up the island's first transgender lawmaker and governor in modern history (since the advent of colonialism) through its choice of Niluka Ekanayake as the governor of the Central Province.

 Kinship rights

 Basil Rajapaksa, the lawmaker for economic affairs, stated that the government would not provide marriage equality for homosexuals.
 The statement was in response to a request by the British government to expand human rights in the country as a condition for the aid that the country gets.

+Hinduism

+A homosexual union of love or lust may fall under "Gandharvavivaha" which refers to marriage on the basis of pure love and/or sexual relations (rather than with the blessing/arrangement of parents).
+A Gandharava marriage was the most common form of marriage for lay people described in classical Indian literature and was heavily associated with village life.
+A Gandharava was a low ranking male deity who had a symbolic association with fine and creative arts, specifically music, with strong connections to sexuality and procreation, and the term is etymologically linked to "fragrance", and these males are commonly pared with females called "Apsaras" who are associated with the arts, dancing and literature.

+The Kama Sutra also explains the situation of "swarinis" who are described as lesbians who marry and take care for children.

+There are punishments for homosexual sex listed in numerous texts used within contemporary Hinduism, though these punishments should be taken into context with the likewise numerous punishments listed for heterosexual sex also listed within numerous texts used within contemporary Hinduism.
+These punishments regardless of whether they are aimed are heterosexuality or homosexuality originally are not aimed at the lay people.
+There have been reports of Hindu gurus performing same-sex marriages in India since at least the 1980s.